lauraengstrand-optimizely/laura-readme/README.md

 - [Work-life balance/Schedule](#work-life-balance)

 ## About me
-Joined Optimizely in July 2019.
+I joined Optimizely in July 2019.

 How did I become a manager?
 [The Five Stages of …](https://engineering.pandora.com/the-five-stages-of-becoming-a-software-engineering-manager-fb78eaf481c)